aLVINlEE9/rust-rl-trader/README.md

-# rust-rl
+# rust-rl-trader

 ## Overview
-`rust-rl` is a project that allows you to run various reinforcement learning (RL) algorithms using Rust.
-It is designed to be simple and efficient, providing a platform to experiment with RL techniques.
-This project utilizes the `tch-rs` crate for tensor operations and neural network functionalities.
+`rust-rl-trader` is a project designed to leverage reinforcement learning (RL) algorithms for trading purposes.
+Using Rust, this tool allows for the backtesting of trading strategies, providing a robust platform to experiment with RL techniques in a financial context.
+The project utilizes the `tch-rs` crate for tensor operations and neural network functionalities, ensuring efficient performance and flexibility.

 ## Usage
 To run an example, navigate to the project directory and execute: